 Kristi Haas grew up in Davenport, Iowa, and studied liberal studies and peace studies at the University of Notre Dame.
 After completing two years of parish ministry, formation, and theology coursework through the Echo: Faith Formation Leadership Program, she moved to Boston to work toward a Master of Theological Studies at Boston College’s School of Theology and Ministry.
 She also lives and serves at St. Mary of the Angels parish.

-Christopher Hale (@chrisjollyhale) is a co-founder of Millennial.
+Christopher Hale (@chrisjollyhale) is a co-founder of Millennial and a contributing editor.
 He did national Catholic outreach for the president’s re-election campaign.
 Educated by Jesuits, he graduated from Xavier University in 2011.

-Mike Jordan Laskey is the director of Life & Justice Ministries for the Diocese of Camden, NJ.
+Mike Jordan Laskey (@mikelaskey) is the senior communications manager for the Jesuit Conference in Washington, D.C.
+He previously worked as the director of Life & Justice Ministries for the Diocese of Camden, NJ.
 Before moving to the diocese, Mike was a program coordinator for the Center for FaithJustice, a Catholic nonprofit that runs service immersion trips near Trenton, NJ.
 Mike completed an MA in theology from the University of Notre Dame through the university’s Echo: Faith Formation Leadership Program, and he has a BA in English, also from Notre Dame.
 Mike lives with his wife Genevieve, executive director of Camden’s Romero Center Ministries, in Haddon Township, NJ.
 He blogs for the Camden diocese at http://camdenlifejustice.wordpress.com.

-John McCarthy is an advocate for youth engagement in the political process.
-He is the CEO of Future Civic Leaders, a national 501c3 organization that runs political engagement programs for high school students in low-income communities.
-He studies Politics and Theology at The Catholic University of America and serves as the Chairman of their College Democrats chapter.
+John McCarthy (@JohnWMcCarthy) is the Deputy National Political Director for Joe Biden.
+He has been an advocate for youth engagement in the political process and the CEO of Future Civic Leaders, a national 501c3 organization that runs political engagement programs for high school students in low-income communities.
+He studied Politics and Theology at The Catholic University of America and serves as the Chairman of their College Democrats chapter.
 He has been interviewed and quoted by FOX and Friends, NPR, the Washington Post, HuffPost Live, The Chronicle of Higher Education, Inside HigherEd.
-He is a regular contributor to the Huffington Post.

 Bethany J. Welch, Ph.D. has worked to effect transformational change in urban communities in New York, Delaware, and Pennsylvania through research, planning, nonprofit management, advocacy, and social action.
 She currently provides consulting support for a range of projects and programs that build the capacity of neighborhoods, particularly through faith-based organizations working in solidarity with local residents.
 Welch has a doctorate in urban affairs and public policy and a Master’s degree in higher education administration.
 She is also a graduate of Contemplative Leaders in Action, a selective two-year formation program offered by the Jesuit Collaborative.
 Welch served for three years as the executive director of Providence Center, a Catholic outreach center in inner city Philadelphia and a year as an AmeriCorps VISTA in the same community.
 These experiences have put her daily at the intersections of belief and brokenness, of hope and despair.
 It also keeps her actively writing and creating art as a way to make sense of the world as it is and the kingdom yet to come.
 Welch is originally from Rochester, NY, but now calls Philadelphia home.